FROM WILD MAN TO KING:

 By Jim Moyers, MA, MFT

 OF GOLDEN HAIR, WILDFLOWERS, & FOOLISHNESS

 Although no longer the stranger who had come to the palace door begging for a job, the boy had not exactly improved in social standing.
 Given his low status, strange refusal to remove his hat no matter what the circumstances, disgraceful dismissal from the royal kitchen, and unknown history, the boy may well have been regarded as some sort of undesirable eccentric.
 Not only had the former prince descended to the level of a common laborer, he had apparently also become a simpleton!
 In the usual course of things, the daughter of a king would have had nothing to do with such a lowly creature.
-It is no accident that the story has the princess one day in her room looking down upon the boy in the garden.
+It is no accident that the story has the princess one day in her room looking down upon the boy as he went about his tasks in the garden.

 The princess' elevation no doubt served to set her apart from the more mundane world as well as from the boy in the garden.
 But, unlike some other fairy tale princesses, she had no need of a rescuing prince.
 It was more the other way around, as she ordered the boy up to her room.
 Unlike him, she seemed to be quite sure of who she was and what she wanted.

 There are, of course, many women who while away their lives dreaming of the prince who will someday come to rescue them from their dreary lives.
 There are also more than a few men who long for the day when some princess will look down from her window and extend an invitation to (in the words of Mae West) "come up and see me sometime."